cesarias/firewall/README.md

 </p>

 <h1>🧱🧱🧱 Azure Firewall 🧱🧱🧱</h1>
-This Lab demonstrates setting up Analytic Rules to detect Security events in Sentinel..<br />
+Demonstrating steps needed to configure a Firewall in azure.<br />